+Add Yahoo as a preferred source to see more of our stories on Google.
 Consumer Reports has no financial relationship with advertisers on this site.
-Consumer Reports has no financial relationship with advertisers on this site.
-In 2006 Peter Hilton unearthed a collection ...
+Consumer Reports has no financial relationship with ...

 All products featured on Wired are independently selected by our editors.
 However, we may receive compensation from retailers and/or from purchases of products through these links.
 Just because you’re ...